openSUSE/news-o-o/_posts/2010-03-09-reminder-german-wiki-team-meeting.markdown

 ---
 author: Sascha Manns
+comments: true
 date: 2010-03-09 13:38:44+00:00
 layout: post
 link: https://news.opensuse.org/2010/03/09/reminder-german-wiki-team-meeting/
+slug: reminder-german-wiki-team-meeting
-title: "Reminder: German Wiki Team Meeting"
+title: 'Reminder: German Wiki Team Meeting'
+wordpress_id: 3004
 categories:
 - Wiki
 ---

 The next openSUSE german Wiki Team meeting will take place tomorrow Wednesday March 09 at 18:00 GMT.
 As always, the meeting will be held   in IRC  on the #opensuse-wiki-de channel on Freenode.

 Please add your topics to the meeting wiki page at: